-Questions and answers: Chelsea Building Society transfer of equity
+Chelsea Building Society transfer of equity example support desk enquires

-Examples of questions in a conveyancing solicitor form relating to Chelsea Building Society Transfer of Equity
+Sample of information requested in a conveyancing solicitor form concerning a Chelsea Building Society Transfer of Equity

-Would you like us to prepare Declaration of Trust.
-If so are you willing to incur the further fee (beyond the Transfer of Equity fee)?
+Would you like us to draft you Declaration of Trust.
+If so are you happy to pay for the additional fee (beyond the Transfer of Equity fee)?

-General Advice to read in supplemental the above Chelsea Building Society transfer of equity Info :
+Important warnings to consider in conjunction with the above Chelsea Building Society transfer of equity Advice :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Chelsea Building Society conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may require that you obtain the consent of the landlord.
-If such conditions are not strictly observed you may be in breach of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in breach of the lease.
+This could trigger the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Chelsea Building Society or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at finalisation of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the time of completion of the transfer of equity transaction.

-Your property may be repossessed if you do not keep up repayments on your mortgage with Chelsea Building Society.
+If you do not keep up the payments on your mortgage with Chelsea Building Society your property may be repossessed.